Masterton District, Carterton District, South Wairarapa District

 |Postal Address:||PO Box 96, Masterton|

 |Facsimile:||(06) 946 6959|

-Wairarapa Hospital, Masterton provides first trimester terminations (i.e. up to 14 weeks) for all eligible women.
-Women may be referred to Te Mahoe Unit if they wish to go to Wellington for privacy or other personal reasons.
+Women requriring abortion after 15 weeks will be referred from the Women's Clinic to the Te Mahoe Unit or if they wish to go to Wellington for privacy or other personal reasons.

 Second trimester referrals are made to the Te Mahoe Unit Wellington Hospital for all grounds other than fetal anomaly, in which case woman are referred to the Maternal-Fetal Medicine Team at Wellington Women's Hospital.

 The patient can contact the clinic directly and self-refer or can access care via a GP referral.

 |The Women's Clinic, Selina Sutherland Unit, Wairarapa Hosptial, Te Ore Ore Road, Masterton|

 One certificate may be provided by a local GP certifying consultant prior to referral but both can be provided by doctors from the Women's Clinic on the day of the appointment.

 All women who book at the Women's Clinic will be offered counselling with the Social Work Department at Wairarapa Hospital.
 This service is free of charge to New Zealand residents and provides the opportunity to discuss the social and emotional aspects of the decision to terminate a pregnancy.
 This counselling session is optional, unless the woman is referred for surgical termination in Te Mahoe Unit, Wellington, where prior attendance at counselling is mandatory.
 Counselling is also available after the termination.

 |Social Work Department at Wairarapa Hospital, Masterton|